 Yes.
-Fall or winter fertilizer while the crop is still tillering.
-Preferably before you begin to see any significant erect growth-you should advance some of your N application to drive increased tillering to compensate for the thin stand in the field.
+Fall or winter fertilizer while the crop is still tillering, preferably before you begin to see any significant erect growth should help.
+So consider advancing some of your N application to drive increased tillering to compensate for the thin stand in the field.